 “I hate to do this, because it’s so pathetic, it takes us so far down, but it’s really necessary to ask you, dear reader, after you read [Eisenhower’s memoir] Crusade in Europe, to pick up a copy of, oh, let’s say The Art of the Deal, by Donald Trump, and see what it is he’s recommending you bring with you to your next meeting.
 I’m not betting on you—as against the Chinese, the Indonesians, or the Dutch—at your next really important business meeting if all you’re going to that meeting with is what Donald Trump is recommending.”

 — George W.S.
 Trow, “My Pilgrim’s Progress,” 1998

-I came across this passage last week, just as Pres.
+I came across the above passage last week, just as Pres.
 Trump was talking to the press about his upcoming meeting with North Korean dictator Kim Jong Un in Singapore.
 In one breath Trump said he was well-prepared for that meeting and in the next he said he didn’t need to prepare much: “It’s about attitude,” he said.
-Then he flew to the G-7 Summit, where he insulted our allies, demanded Russian re-entry, and continued to gin up a trade war that could bring about global economic collapse.
+Then he flew to the G-7 Summit, where he insulted our allies, demanded Russian re-entry, and continued to gin up an unncessary trade war.

 So the passage seems a little relevant.

 Why was I re-reading my George W.S.
 Trow?
 Because of standup comic John Mulaney, of course.
 Together, the two of them explain Trump better than just about anyone.